spark-jobserver/spark-jobserver/doc/python.md

 ```

 The above job implementation checks during the `validate` stage that the `context` object is of the correct type.
-Then in `run_job` dataframe operations are used, which exist on `SQLContext`.
+Then in `run_job` dataframe operations are used, which exist on `SessionContext`.

 This job is one of the examples so running the sbt task `job-server-python/buildPyExamples` and uploading the resulting
 Egg makes this job available:

-    curl --data-binary @job-server-python/target/python/sjs_python_examples-0.7.0_SNAPSHOT-py2.7.egg \
+    curl --data-binary @job-server-python/target/python/sjs_python_examples-0.8.0_SNAPSHOT-py2.7.egg \
     -H 'Content-Type: application/python-archive' localhost:8090/binaries/example_jobs

-The input to the job can be provided as a conf file, e.g. with the contents:
+The input to the job can be provided as a conf file, in this example `sqlinput.conf`, with the contents:

     input.data = [
       ["bob", 20, 1200],